-- Secure a facility for your course. - If you plan to use a new facility, visit it to be sure it has the features you need. - If you have dual role status and will be administering a ServSafe Food Protection Manager Certification Examination after the course, the room must also meet the standards listed in the ServSafe Examination Administration Handbook.
-The room should have the following characteristics: - Accessible for disabled participants - Ouiet and secluded - Lights that are bright enough and can be dimmed if necessary - Enough movable tables and chairs for learners - Table for instructor materials - Table for registration - Sufficient wall or floor outlets for audiovisual equipment - Advertise the course. - Order books, instructor materials, and examinations.
+- Secure a facility for your course and confirm reservation. - If you plan to use a new facility, visit it to be sure it has the feature you need. - Secure a facility that has the following suggested characteristics. - Accessible for disabled participants. - Quiet and secluded. - Lights that are bright enough and can be dimmed if necessary. - Enough movable tables and chairs for learners. - Table for instructor materials. - Table for registration. - Sufficient wall or floor outlets for audiovisual equipment. - Order books and instructor materials. - Ask about any special needs (disabilities, foreign language). - Have students complete a Request for Exam Accommodations or Foreign Language Translation form. - Order audiovisual equipment. - · Gather needed supplies and equipment. - Make copies of activities if needed.